Chapter 6:

 Densetsu: A Beautiful Day

 “I need heal.
 Heal!”
 Kotaro’s urgent plea reverberated through the headset.
-His eyes were glued to the screen, his fingers danced across the keys, and each click was more intense than the last.
-He worked his spells with lightning precision, the keystrokes melding into a symphony.
+His eyes were glued to the screen, his fingers flying across the keys in rapid-fire dance.
+Each click was more intense than the last, faster—like a symphony reaching its climax.
+His heartbeat pounded in sync with the battle, his breath shallow.
+He couldn’t afford to slip up.
+Not now.
 “Rocky, where is my healing?”

 “Bro, I was busy healing Ging!”
-Rocky’s avatar finished tending to Ging before tossing a rejuvenation spell Kotaro’s way.
+Rocky shot back, his avatar finished tending to Ging before tossing a rejuvenation spell Kotaro’s way.
 “Here, since you were crying about it!”

 Even as Draclovania dwindled to half her health, her ferocity continued to escalate.
 Nasty breath weapons engulfed the battlefield in flames, her onslaught unrelenting.
 Draclovania’s attacks dealt considerable damage, and Rocky, the only reliable healer in the group, had trouble keeping up while tending his teammates’ health.